ZephLevy/City_Portal/README.md

 to life.

-Certain data domains (e.g. weather, utilities, public safety) are writable only by **authorized city devicese**, ensuring authenticity to maintain the City Portal's integrity.
+Certain data domains (e.g. weather, utilities, public safety) are writable only by **authorized city devices**, ensuring authenticity to maintain the City Portal's integrity.

 Beyond data aggregation, City Portal aims to become a **platform for experimentation**.
 Students, researchers, artists, and engineers can collaborate through the same interface to: